 Ideally, our gut barrier should be able to perform its functions flawlessly, both nourishing and protecting us as necessary.
 But the problem is that many people’s gut barriers are compromised (due to depleted microbiomes and less than optimal gut health), and molecules that we don’t want to pass through can leak into our inner system, triggering inappropriate immune reactions and temporary inflammation.

-The good news is that our friendly gut flora work with our own cells to reinforce our all-important intestinal barrier.
+The good news is that our friendly gut flora work with our own cells to keep our all-important intestinal barrier in top form.

 6 Ways Probiotics Help Maintain the Gut Barrier

 Our microbiome is very much like another organ, and it’s made up of the trillions of bacteria living in and on our body.
 We have a symbiotic relationship with all the microbes we play host to—we provide them with food and a place to live and they provide us with an ever-increasing number of life-supporting functions.
-From aiding digestion and balancing blood sugar to enhancing immunity and regulating moods, our beneficial bacteria—also called probiotics—work very hard on our behalf to support our health.
+From maintaining healthy digestion and metabolism to supporting immune function and positive moods, our beneficial bacteria—also called probiotics—work very hard on our behalf to support our health.

 Our gut barrier is lined with our own epithelial cells, held together by tight junctions that seal the gaps between cells.
 But, scientists are discovering that the good bacteria in our gut greatly influence the function of our intestinal wall on several different levels.